sflobbe/cmdbuild-python-lib/README.md

 # cmdbuild-python-lib
-Python library to access the REST interface of a CMDBuild server
+Python library to access the REST interface of a CMDBuild server.

+This is a Python implementation of (some of) the CMDBuild rest interface.
+This is not a complete library but should contain more than enough code to get you started.

+You will find PyDoc generated doc in cmdbuild.html

+Good luck.